-As an important economic hub in South-western China, the Chengdu-Chongqing Metropolitan Area shows its robust market demand for real estate and is one of the earliest important strategic markets of the Group.
+As an important economic hub in Southwest China, the Chengdu-Chongqing Metropolitan Area shows its robust market demand for real estate and is one of the earliest important strategic markets of the Group.
 The Group has become one of the most influential brand developers in the region.
-In 2021, the Group launched Chengdu Haoweilai project which has appealed to the spillover of home buyers from Chengdu and Chongqing Hockney which became the landmark project of the city due to its unique project design.
-The Group continued to achieve good sales for its prominent projects in Chengdu such as Biyun Tianxi and Ziyang HuaJun, further strengthening its leading edge in the region.
+In 2022, Chengdu faced pressure from both the delivery and sales of numerous projects.
+The Group made active efforts to ensure perfect delivery and customer satisfaction through relief and sales in Chengdu.

-During the reporting period, the Group recorded total contracted sales of RMB12.335 billion and total contracted sales area of 1,186,888 sq.m. in Chengdu, Ziyang, Kunming, Guilin and other cities in the Chengdu-Chongqing Metropolitan Area, contributing to approximately 26.5% and 39.8% of the total contracted sales and total contracted sales area of properties of the Group respectively in 2021.
+During the reporting period, the Group recorded total contracted sales of RMB994 million and total contracted sales area of 165,214 sq.m. in Chengdu, Ziyang, Kunming, Guilin and other cities in the Chengdu-Chongqing Metropolitan Area, contributing approximately 34.5% and 48.3% of the total contracted sales and total contracted sales area of properties of the Group respectively in 2022.